 Non-U.S. Holders.
-We do not believe that non-U.S. holders should be required to provide a Form W-8 in order to avoid 30% U.S. withholding tax with respect to the excess (if any) of the Payment at Maturity over the face amount of the Notes, although the Internal Revenue Service (the "IRS") could challenge this position.
-However, non-U.S. holders should in any event expect to be required to provide appropriate Forms W-8 or other documentation in order to establish an exemption from backup withholding, as described under the heading "-Information Reporting and Backup Withholding" in the accompanying prospectus supplement.
+We do not believe that non-U.S. holders should be required to provide a Form W-8 in order to avoid 30% U.S. withholding tax with respect to coupon payments or to the excess (if any) of the Payment at Maturity over the face amount of the Notes, although the Internal Revenue Service (the "IRS") could challenge this position.
+However, non-U.S. holders should in any event expect to be required to provide appropriate Forms W-8 or other documentation in order to establish an exemption from backup withholding, as described under the heading "- Information Reporting and Backup Withholding" in the accompanying prospectus supplement.
 If any withholding is required, we will not be required to pay any additional amounts with respect to amounts withheld.

-Treasury regulations under Section 871(m) imposing a withholding tax on certain "dividend equivalents" under certain "equity linked instruments" exclude from their scope instruments issued in 2017 that do not have a "delta of one" with respect to underlying securities that could pay U.S.-source dividends for U.S. federal income tax purposes (each an "Underlying Security").
+Treasury regulations under Section 871(m) generally impose a withholding tax on certain "dividend equivalents" under certain "equity linked instruments."
+A recent IRS notice excludes from the scope of Section 871(m) instruments issued prior to January 1, 2019 that do not have a "delta of one" with respect to underlying securities that could pay U.S.-source dividends for U.S. federal income tax purposes (each an "Underlying Security").
 Based on our determination that the Notes do not have a "delta of one" within the meaning of the regulations, our special tax counsel is of the opinion that these regulations should not apply to the Notes with regard to non-U.S. holders.
 Our determination is not binding on the IRS, and the IRS may disagree with this determination.
 Section 871(m) is complex and its application may depend on your particular circumstances, including whether you enter into other transactions with respect to an Underlying Security.
 You should consult your tax advisor regarding the potential application of Section 871(m) to the Notes.